iden3/circomlib/circuits/crypto/baby_jubjub/README.md

 -  The last term of the expression of `k·P` is computed in a very similar manner.
 The difference is that the number of bits composing `k_j` may be shorter and that there is no need to compute `P_{j+1}`, as there is no other `SEQ` box after this one.
 So, there is only output, the point `k_j · P_j = k_j·2^{248j}·P`.
 This circuit is named `SEQ'`.

     ![](https://i.imgur.com/y6VSKpo.png)

+## Background

+TODO: All together or per folder?

+- Description of Baby Jubjub
+- Birational Maps
+- Arithmetic on Baby Jubjub
+	- Addition of Points
+	- Multiplication of a Point by a Scalar
+- Bits to Point and Point to Bits Maps
+- Public Key Extraction

 ### References